the world has ever seen!

 - A large portion of the budget for Amélie was CGI despite being a romantic comedy.
 In the beginning, she is shown playing doctor with a stuffed animal as a little girl.
 This is a common enough scene and a real stuffed animal could easily be used.
 The director used a CGI stuffed animal in order to show it moving slightly.
 It's barely noticeable by many audience members.
 There was also a scene in which Amelie turned into a puddle of water in order to convey a sad mood.
 These are just two examples.

-- Sin City was very over the top but when it comes down to it, it was a standard action movie that could have used the same special effects that have been around since the 70's.
+- Sin City was very over the top, but when it comes down to it, it was a standard action movie that could have used the same special effects that have been around since the 70s.
 Instead, it broke ground in special effects by creating fully digital environments.
 You would expect this from a sci-fi movie that takes place on another planet, not a crime-thriller.
 This was done so that the movie could be as close to the original comic series as possible.
+Notably, the page picture isn't an unnecessary special effect - the character ("That Yellow Bastard") looks exactly like that in the comics, and indeed is practically the only thing in color in the entire series.

 - Jay and Silent Bob Strike Back is a stoner comedy, but it contains several fantasy sequences with big special effects and even a lightsaber fight (apparently, the movie they were shooting had real lightsabers and not props).

-- Forrest Gump: While SFX were used toward particular purposes (e.g., removing Gary Sinese's legs or inserting Tom Hanks into historical stock footage), there's also the feather Book Ends.
+- Forrest Gump: While SFX were used toward particular purposes (e.g., removing Gary Sinise's legs or inserting Tom Hanks into historical stock footage), there's also the feather Bookends.

 - 300 is a (somewhat) historical war epic that makes use of prosthetics, Green Screen and lots of computer graphics.
 The same battle was depicted in the movie The Three Hundred Spartans decades earlier with little more than fancy costumes and prop swords.